Our Desert Blossom Mead Wine

 Our favorite by far is made from honey collected in the Sonoran Desert.
 On the surface it seems like desert honey might have strong flavors, but the opposite seems to be the case.
 Maybe desert flowers put fewer resources into their pollen – who knows?
 But the fact is that this desert honey is very mild and the mead that it makes is the cleanest and most refreshing we have ever tasted.

-Mead was probably the first alcoholic drink known to humankind.
-In its most basic and traditional form, it is made with only honey, water and yeast, but being such an ancient drink, we crafty humans have created many variations.
-For example, fruit or fruit juices can be added during or after the fermentation process (such drinks are called “melomels”), it can be flavored with herbs or spices such as cinnamon, cloves, ginger or chamomile (such drinks are called “metheglins") or it can be fermented along with grains that are used in making beer (such drinks are called “braggots”) to name just a few.
+Fruit or fruit juices can also be added during or after the mead fermentation process (such drinks are called “melomels”), it can be flavored with herbs or spices such as cinnamon, cloves, ginger or chamomile (such drinks are called “metheglins") or it can be fermented along with grains that are used in making beer (such drinks are called “braggots”) to name just a few.

 Saving the Honey Bees